Habibur-R/Homelab/README.md

 ## Overview
 This is my attempt at documenting the process, by which I designed and built my home lab set-up.
-This includes software and hardware used, application and system implementation, networking, problems I came across, how I overcame them, hardware alternatives and future considerations for improvement.
+This includes software and hardware used, application and system implementation, networking, problems I came across, how I overcame them, and future improvements.

 ## The Build: